 • No Stereo Speakers

 The P30 additionally looks dazzling, with an enormous showcase (and little markings), some really beautiful completions, and a genuinely thin body.
 Likewise, there is even an earphone jack.
-Do take note that the P30 was reported before Huawei was put on the US exchange blacklist and Google declared its choice to pull support, and all things considered, keeps on having full admittance to Google applications, administrations and security refreshes.
+Do take note that the P30 was reported before Huawei was put on the US exchange blacklist and Google declared its choice to pull support, and all things considered, keep on having full admittance to Google applications, administrations, and security refreshes.

-4. Huaewi Mate X2 (Best huawei phones)
+4. Huaewi Mate X2 (Best Huawei phone)

 • Phenomenal Foldable Hardware